PlusToolkit/plustoolkit.github.io/devicecode.md

 ### Non-CMake enabled SDK
 If your SDK comes from another source, such as an installer, you will be required to write a find module that locates the necessary include directories and library files.

 You should place your find module in the `<PlusBuild>\Modules` folder in order for PlusBuild to be able to use it.
 There are many examples online and in the `Modules` folder of how to write a find module.
-If you are stuck, you can create a discussion on the [PlusLib](https://github.com/PlusToolkit/PlusLib/discussions) discussion page.
+If you are stuck, you can create a discussion on the [PlusLib](https://github.com/PlusToolkit/PlusLib/discussions) discussions page.

 ## CMake
 There are a few steps required to add the device to the project.